- Likely to be a fully fledged road vehicle, as opposed to hardware or software sold to third-party carmakers

-We do know for certain that Apple is working on an autonomous automotive project (codenamed Project Titan), after the company said as much itself in 2021.
-It also continues to hire for roles that seem specialised to automotive development, having already poached several Tesla executives in recent months.
+We do know for certain that Apple is working on a semi-autonomous automotive project (codenamed Project Titan); the company itself said as much in 2021 and continues to hire for roles that seem specialised to automotive development.

 But many big questions still remain unanswered.
 Will it be an actual Apple Car, tech we can integrate into our own vehicles or hardware and software licensed to third-party car makers?
 At present, it looks likely to be the former, though imminent production hopes remain stagnant thanks to Apple's continued struggle to pin down a willing automotive manufacturing partner.